-Find a biography of your Notable American at the South School Library, HPL, or a bookstore and show it to your teacher by Monday, January 14th.
+Select a Book: Find a biography of your Notable American at the South School Library or Hingham Public Library, or a bookstore and show it to your teacher by Monday, January 13th.

-Your book should be at your independent reading level, and it should focus on the individual’s whole life and what he/she did that qualifies them to be considered NOTABLE.
+Your book should be at your independent reading level, and approximately 80 pages long.
+It should focus on the individual’s whole life and what he/she did that qualifies them to be considered NOTABLE.

 Our hope is that the bulk of information presented in your paper will come from your chosen biography.
 However, please feel free to use additional sources to supplement your paper.

-Your report and presentation are due on Tuesday, February 12th.
-Be prepared to present an oral report to the class as your Notable American one day that week.
+Written Report & Presentation: Your written report and costume will be due on Monday, February 10th.
+That week, you will be expected to present an oral report to the class as your Notable American one day that week.
 Prepare note cards to help you.
 You may not read the note cards or report to the class, but use them for reference.

 Report Paragraph One: Introduction